mushcatshiro/CS-basics/distributed systems/MIT 6.824 Distributed Systems/02 - GFS.md

 GFS is not real strong consistency.

 - primary be able to detect duplicated requests
-- secondary have to execute the request from primary, and if it has permanant problems there should be a mechanism to remove it as an secondary
+- secondary have to execute the request from primary, and if it has permanent problems there should be a mechanism to remove it as an secondary
 - secondaries should not expose and newly append data until primary is sure that the execution is completed and successful (two phase commit)
 - new primary should resync the tail of their operation when the old primary crashes while it has issued some operations
 - reads from primary only when there is conflicting/stale information and when the secondaries can't legally respond